 - Once the bank accounts are linked, payments are simple and convenient.

 - Many banks have limits on the amount you can send through an ACH transfer.

 Benefits of electronic payments

-The payments landscape is becoming increasingly cashless with many people thinking there should be a move to an entirely cashless system.
+The payments landscape is becoming increasingly cashless, and 58% of American respondents in one survey said they think the country should move to an entirely cashless system.